digikin/swarm-tick-stack-demo/README.md

 $docker swarm join --token XXXXXX-X-XXXXXXXXXXXXXXXXXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXX 192.168.1.8:2377
 ```
-## Repeat this process for another VM so you have 1 manager and 2 agents
+## Repeat this process for another VM so you have 1 manager and 2 worker

 ```bash
 $ docker node ls